instantOS/instantos.github.io/README.md

 ## Support/Community

-Until the userbase outgrows this, any questions will be answered immediately by the devs.
-You can open issues on [Github](https://github.com/instantOS), ask for help on the [Discord server](https://discord.io/instantos), on the [Subreddit](https://reddit.com/r/instantos) or write an email to [instantos@paperbenni.xyz](mailto:instantos@paperbenni.xyz)
+Until the user base outgrows this, any questions will be answered immediately by the devs.
+You can open issues on [GitHub](https://github.com/instantOS), ask for help on the [Discord server](https://discord.io/instantos), on the [Subreddit](https://reddit.com/r/instantos) or write an email to [instantos@paperbenni.xyz](mailto:instantos@paperbenni.xyz)